Panamic

-Panamic or Panamik is a village in the Leh district of Ladakh in India.
-It is located in the Nubra tehsil.
-Hot sulphur springs are found in the village.
+Panamic or Panamik is a town, and the headquarters of the eponymous tehsil and community development block in the Nubra district of Ladakh in India.
+It is located in the Nubra Valley.

+Etymology

-Panamik is a contraction of སྤང་ན་ཆུ་མིག་ 'Spang na Chumik', meaning 'the spring in the meadows'.
+Panamik is a contraction of "སྤང་ན་ཆུ་མིག་" (literally Spang na Chumik), meaning the spring in the meadows.

 Demographics

 According to the 2011 census of India, Panamic has 186 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 80.44%.